Danix421/Pyncake-Editor/README.md

 [Pypresence](https://github.com/qwertyquerty/pypresence) is under MIT License, you can view it [here](https://github.com/qwertyquerty/pypresence/blob/main/LICENSE).

 ## Support
-For report any bug, open an issue in the [Pyncake Editor's repo](https://github.com/Danix421/Pyncake-Editor).
+For report any bug, open an issue in the [Pyncake Editor's GitHub repo](https://github.com/Danix421/Pyncake-Editor).